 As the speaker, you are the Mentor.
 Your role is to help the Hero overcome their challenges and guide them on their journey towards a better future.

-Unsurprisingly the way in which the two candidates responded to questions regarding these challenges was very different.
+Unsurprisingly how the two candidates responded to questions regarding these challenges was very different.
 Most noticeable was the language the two used.

 Donald Trump’s responses were almost entirely focussed on the work he and his administration had done during his first term and always in a highly positive context.
-In one answer he repeated that he’d done “phenomenal job” three times in quick succession.
+He repeated that he’d done a “phenomenal job” three times in quick succession in one answer.

-Consequently, it felt like the American people were support players in his responses, as opposed to being the lead roles.
+Consequently, it felt like the American people were support players in his responses instead of being the lead role.

 Trump was most certainly the Hero of this tale.

-There was also a lack of detail about how he would improve lives in America if he was re-elected.
+There was also a lack of detail about improving lives in America if he was re-elected.
 His focus was primarily on the successes in his first term.

 The most listened to radio station in the world is WiiFM – What’s In It For Me?
-If your audience understand how they are going to benefit from listening to you, they are much more likely to pay attention to what it is you have to say.
+If your audience understands how they will benefit from listening to you, they are much more likely to pay attention to what it is you have to say.

 Biden was the Mentor.

-There were also clearer benefits when it came to what he would do, be it with regards to expanding Medicaid, raising taxes or tackling the causes of civil unrest.
+There were also clearer benefits when it came to what he would do, be it expanding Medicaid, raising taxes or tackling the causes of civil unrest.

-My thought is simply this: in order to engage an audience, that audience needs to have a reason to feel engaged.
-In a Presidential election where the audience have the power to grant or deny you victory with their vote, viewing them as a subplot in their own story is a dangerous game to play.
+My thought is simply this: to engage an audience, that audience needs to have a reason to feel engaged.
+In a Presidential election where the audience has the power to grant or deny you victory with their vote, viewing them as a subplot in their own story is a dangerous game to play.